one-luke/one-luke.github.io/docs/installing.md

 1. Shut down your computer.
-2. Power on your computer and rapidly press your BIOS key. (common BIOS keys listed above) !!! info
+2. Power on your computer and rapidly press your BIOS key. (common BIOS keys listed above)
-    Each computer's BIOS is different, if you are having trouble finding your boot order settings, please reference the BIOS information for your computer or motherboard's brand online.
+    - Each computer's BIOS is different, if you are having trouble finding your boot order settings, please reference the BIOS information for your computer or motherboard's brand online.
 3. Navigate to your **Boot Order** configuration.
 (Will usually be under a tab or section titled **Boot**)
 4. Select your boot drive as first priority.
 5. Reboot your computer.
 Your boot drive's grub menu should appear.